stwe/DatatablesBundle/Resources/doc/example.md

 There are two options: You write the class by hand (recommended) or use the command line (unstable).

-The new ´datatable:generate:class´ command generates a new datatable class.
+The new `datatable:generate:class` command generates a new datatable class.

 ``` bash
 $ php app/console datatable:generate:class MyTestBundle:Entity